icfpcontest2022/mini-vinci/Specifications/ContestSpecification.md

 - All given canvases in the lightning round are 400x400, they are colored with RGBA(255, 255, 255, 255), sorry for the initial mistake in the specification.
 - A minor bug in the implementation of the instruction validity checks is fixed. (cut [0] [200,200], swap [0.1] [0.3]) now works.
 - A major bug in the implementation of swap is fixed.
 All submissions will be rejudged in regard to this change, system will be closed between 15.00-15.10 UTC.
+- We decided to apply no changes to the specification at 12.
+- A bug in the implementation of Point Cut is fixed.
+Please resubmit your codes in that regard.

 \pagebreak